openedx/license-manager/docs/decisions/0003-subscription-renewals.rst

 -----------------------------------------

 * We will introduce a new field, ``plan_at_time_of_enrollment``, on the ``LicensedEnterpriseEnrollment`` records.
-  This gives us an even faster way to tie enrollments to plans, plus, it give us a good way to reconcile history, if needed.
+  This gives us an even faster way to tie enrollments to plans, and it give us a good way to reconcile history, if needed.
+  This means that when a licensed enrollment record is created, we must record with it the UUID of the subscription plan to which the license belongs.
 * We will backpopulate this field with each license record's current subscription plan UUID.
 This is only permissible because we have not yet transferred any licenses between subscription plans.
 * After these two steps are completed, licensed enrollment records do not need to be changed during the license transfer,